 Getting around Santiago

 The Metro subway is a safe, cheap and efficient way to get around the city.
-The stations are decorated with murals painted by some of Chile’s most important artists.
-You must have a rechargeable Bip! card to ride the Metro or city buses.
-You can buy a Bip! for CPL 1,350 and recharge it in metro stations, at some banks and in other authorized establishments.
+As a bonus, Metro stations are decorated with murals by some of Chile’s most important artists.
+You must have a rechargeable BIP card to ride the Metro or city buses; you can purchase one at Metro stations, some banks and at other authorized establishments.
 You’re allowed two free transfers between the Metro and buses within 90 minutes.
 A one-way fare is CLP 380 (US$0.62).
 The Metro gets crowded during weekday morning and evening rush hours.

 Where to stay

 For luxury accommodation, check out the Grand Hyatt Santiago (Avenida Kennedy North 4601, Santiago 6682132; Ph: +56-2-950-1234) or The Ritz-Carlton Santiago (Calle El Alcalde 15, Las Condes, Santiago 6772208; Ph: +56-2-470-8500).
 Upscale options include the Marriott Santiago (Avenida Presidente Kennedy 5741, Santiago 6772208; Ph: +56-2-426-2000), NH Ciudad De Santiago (Avenida Condell 40, Santiago 11000; Ph: +56-2-341-7575), the Radisson Plaza Santiago Hotel (Vitacura 2610, Santiago 6760197; Ph: +56-2-433-9000) and Four Points by Sheraton Santiago (Santa Magdalena 111, Santiago; Ph: +56-2-27500300).